drallieiv/KinanCity/README.md

 You also need to complete a Captcha task to prove that you are a human.

-One the subscription is done, the account still needs to be activated in the next 48 hours.
+Once the subscription is done, the account still needs to be activated in the next 48 hours.
 An email will be sent to the given address with a link.
 You need to follow that link to activate the account.

 NOTE : You cannot use the same email twice for multiple PTC account, they each need their own email address.